 The need for personal care aides will grow faster than the average of all occupations through 2014.
 The number of personal care aides will grow 47 percent between 2000 and 2010 (Ref: Health Care Employment Projections: An Analysis of Bureau of Labor Statistics Occupational Projections, 2000-2010).
 But this is as would be expected based simply on the demographic trends previously discussed.
 Personal and home care aide is expected to be one of the fastest growing occupations, as a result of both growing demand for home services from an aging population and efforts to contain costs by moving patients out of hospitals and nursing care facilities as quickly as possible.

 Agencies report vacancy rates as high as 35 percent and difficulties finding qualified personal care providers.
 Few agencies are accepting new clients for personal care services.
 This means that thousands of elders and people with disabilities are languishing in costly government funded institutions.
-In Texas, for example, the average cost of community care is $15,529 per year compared to an average cost for nursing home care of $30,882 per year.
-This is a shocking waste of both human capital and public dollars.
+In

 Who is taking these jobs?

 Nine out of ten personal care aides are women approximately 40 years old.
 These women often are the sole providers for their own households.
 Many personal care aides earn incomes below the federal poverty level with many workers or their children qualifying for public assistance programs.
+Individuals work as aides for a variety of reasons but characteristically because they care and know they are making a difference for the clients they serve.

 Why Is There a Shortage of Direct Care Workers?